eso-mechanics/eso-mechanics/about.md

 permalink: /about/
 ---

 This site has been built primarily as a personal resource to refer back to or a place to send newer players who are struggling with specific content.
 The goal is to outline the core mechanics of each fight and include a "spoiler" section with advice on how to deal with them.
 This is marked as a "spoiler" because part of the fun is working out how to deal with mechanics, don't be afraid to try things out!
-Most guides aim to advise purely on what you should be doing and not what the enemy is doing (and letting you think about how to deal with it).
+Most guides aim to advise purely on what you should be doing and not what the enemy is doing (and letting you think about how to deal with it yourself).

 ### About Me